 Let’s take a closer look at some of the impressive health benefits of this delicious type of cooking oil.

-Cholesterol Levels: Unlike many other vegetable oils, peanut oil is actually free of any cholesterol, which is one of the major contributing factors to complicated heart conditions such as atherosclerosis, which is basically clogging of the arteries.
+Unlike many other vegetable oils, peanut oil is actually free of any cholesterol, which is one of the major contributing factors to complicated heart conditions such as atherosclerosis.
 Since cooking oil is used in many different ways, eliminating this dangerous cholesterol from your body can help prevent a variety of health complications.
 Furthermore, not only does peanut oil lack cholesterol, it can actually reduce your current levels of cholesterol due to the presence of plant sterols.
 These phytosterols actually compete for cholesterol absorption in the stomach and gut, which can lower your cholesterol levels by 10-15%!

-Heart Health: Lowering your chances of atherosclerosis, as explained above, can reduce your chances of heart attacks and strokes.
-However, peanut oil also contains monounsaturated fatty acids, like oleic acid, which increase the levels of “good cholesterol”, called HDL, in the blood.
-This beneficial cholesterol actually helps to scrape off and reduce bad cholesterol (LDL) and lower your chances of coronary heart disease and strokes.
+Peanut oil also contains monounsaturated fatty acids, like oleic acid, which increase the levels of “good cholesterol”, called HDL, in the blood.
+This beneficial cholesterol actually helps to scrape off and reduce bad cholesterol (LDL) and lower your risk of developing coronary heart diseases and strokes.

-Cancer Prevention: Peanut oil also has high levels of polyphenol antioxidants, including resveratrol.
-This compound works to eliminate free radicals, which are the dangerous byproducts of cellular metabolism that are responsible for a huge range of diseases in the body, including cancer.
-Studies have shown that switching to a vegetable oil high in resveratrol, like peanut oil, can decrease your chances of developing cancer thanks to this powerful antioxidant.
+Peanut oil has high levels of polyphenol antioxidants, including resveratrol.
+This compound works to eliminate free radicals, which are the dangerous by-products of cellular metabolism that can cause huge range of diseases in the body, including cancer.
+Studies have shown that switching to a vegetable oil high in resveratrol, like peanut oil, can decrease your chances of developing cancer, thanks to its antioxidant properties.

-Blood Pressure: Resveratrol has another important function in the body.
-It interacts with various hormones in the body that affect blood vessels, like angiotensin, which constricts vessels and arteries.
+Resveratrol has another important function in the body.
+It interacts with various hormones that affect blood vessels, like angiotensin, which constricts vessels and arteries.
 By neutralizing the effects of that hormone, resveratrol helps to decrease blood pressure, which reduces stress on the cardiovascular system.